ImagingDataCommons/highdicom/docs/tid1500parsing.rst

 multiple criteria, the methods return those groups that meet *all* the specified criteria.

+The returned objects are of type :class:`highdicom.sr.MeasurementsAndQualitativeEvaluations`, :class:`highdicom.sr.PlanarROIMeasurementsAndQualitativeEvaluations`, or :class:`highdicom.sr.VolumetricROIMeasurementsAndQualitativeEvaluations`, respectively, representing the entire sub-template in the SR content tree.

-For example, here are just some examples of using these methods to find measurement groups of interest within a measurement report.
+Here are just some examples of using these methods to find measurement groups of interest within a measurement report.
 As an example SR document, we use the SR document created on the previous page (see :ref:`tid1500_full_example` for the relevant snippet).